PartyDAO/party-protocol/docs/governance.md

 #### Steps

-This proposal has between 2-3 steps:
+This proposal has between 2-3 steps (aka.
+2-3 `execute()` calls), depending on whether the proposal was passed unanimously and whether the lisetd NFT is precious or not:

-1. If the proposal did not pass unanimously and the `token` + `tokenId` is precious:
+1. If the proposal did not pass unanimously AND the `token` + `tokenId` is precious, the proposal starts here.
+Otherwise, if *either* of those conditions are false, skip to 3.
-    1. Transfer the token to the Zora auction house contract and create an auction with `listPrice` reserve price and `GLOBAL_OS_ZORA_AUCTION_DURATION` auction duration (which starts after someone places a bid).
+    - Transfer the token to the Zora auction house contract and create an auction with `listPrice` reserve price and `GLOBAL_OS_ZORA_AUCTION_DURATION` auction duration (which starts after someone places a bid).
         - This will emit the next `progressData`:
         ```solidity
         abi.encode(